Castleton Public Library

 How to Apply:

-Send a letter of interest and resume by email to director@castletonpubliclibrary.org, or by mail to Castleton Public Library, 85 S. Main Street, Castleton, NY 12033, Attn: Melissa Tacke.
-Applications must be received by Friday, April 28.
+Send a letter of interest and resume by email to [email protected], or drop off at Castleton Public Library, 85 S. Main Street, Castleton, NY 12033, Attn: Melissa Tacke.
+Applications must be received by Sunday, March 2.

 Rensselaer County Civil Service Commission Official Job Specifications: